GAO report tells DOT to protect consumers better

 - On-time performance includes a 15-minute grace period.

-For years, Travelers United has urged DOT to increase its outreach to passengers by informing them of passenger rights that can receive compensation.
-They have also urged DOT to include the complaint email address on all computer-generated ticket itineraries and boarding passes.
-(There is plenty of room next to the Suduko games and advertisements.)
-Travelers United also urged DOT to inform passengers of their rights via posters and videos at airports (as the European Union has done).
-However, DOT has not provided either solution to passengers.
-Both can be cost-free to DOT.
+For years, Travelers United urged DOT to increase its outreach to passengers by informing them of passenger rights that can receive compensation.
+They also urge DOT to include the complaint email address on all computer-generated ticket itineraries and boarding passes.
+(There is plenty of room next to the Sudoku games and advertisements.)
+Travelers United also urges DOT to inform passengers of their rights via posters and videos at airports (as the European Union has done).
+However, DOT provided neither solution to passengers.
+Both consumer protections can be cost-free to DOT.

-The new Consumer Advocate should help passenger protections.
+The new Consumer Advocate should help with consumer protections.

-This important provision makes official the consumer protection and consumer advocacy work of DOT.
+This important provision makes official the consumer protections and consumer advocacy the work of DOT.
 There is no airline advocate mentioned in any of the founding bills of DOT.
 The changes should also be added to DOT’s mission statement.
+Travelers United is actively working to do that.

-Consumer groups met with the Consumer Advocate at DOT four times this past year.
+Consumer groups met with the Consumer Advocate at DOT eight times during the past two years.
 They will be meeting with the advocate’s offices and staff on a quarterly basis.

-The GAO report is filled with DOT consumer protection failings.
+The GAO report is filled with DOT consumer protection failings during the Trump administration.

 DOT does not reach out to consumers about passenger protection problems.
 According to the GAO Consumer Protection Report on pages 11 and 12: